bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 7. Repeat this process for both parts.

 Please note, that it typically takes a week or two to get the parts ordered and into your parts library for use.
 So I like to order these parts in batches enough to place a few orders.

-JLCPCB will order and assemble most of the parts for this project.
-There are a few parts that you will need to order yourself and solder at the end.
-Here is a list of the additional parts to order:

-1. 2 Headers 20-Pin Single Row for the Daisy Seed.
-I used these from [Amazon](https://www.amazon.com/dp/B09MYBZZKZ)
-2. 6 Pots.
-These are the ones I used [PRS11R-415F-N103B1](https://www.newark.com/bourns/prs11r-415f-n103b1/rotary-potentiometer-10kohm-0/dp/65AH0672).
-3. 1 Rotary Encoder.
-This is the one I used [PEC11R-4215K-S24](https://www.mouser.com/ProductDetail/652-PEC11R-4215K-S24)
-4. 1 OLED Screen.
-This is the one I used from [Amazon](https://www.amazon.com/dp/B01MQPQF24)
-5. 2 Leds (3mm Any Color).
-These are the one I used from [Amazon](https://www.amazon.com/dp/B07QXR5MZB)
-6. 2 Footswitches.
-These are the ones I used from [Amazon](https://www.amazon.com/dp/B08TBTWDYV)
-7. 6 Knobs for the POTS.
-These are the ones I used from [LoveMySwitches](https://lovemyswitches.com/anodized-aluminum-knob-the-magpie-1-4-smooth-shaft-12-5mm-od/)
-8. 1 Knob for the Rotary Encoder.
-This is what I used from [Amazon](https://www.amazon.com/gp/product/B0829WGW42)
-9. 2 Led Holders (for the enclosure).
-These are the ones I used from [Amazon](https://www.amazon.com/gp/product/B083Q9QMN4)

 ## 4. Order the Assembled PCBs from JLCPCB